Jefferson49/ExtendedImportExport/README.md

 A [webtrees](https://webtrees.net) 2.1 custom module to download or store GEDCOM files on URL requests with the tree name, GEDCOM file name, and authorization provided as parameters within the URL.

 ## What are the benefits of this module?
-+ Gedcom files can be automatically downloaded without logging into the user interface (webtrees front end)
++ Automatically download GEDCOM files without logging into the user interface (webtrees front end)
-+ Gedcom files can be downloaded with a script, see attached example scripts
++ Download GEDCOM files with a script, see attached [example scripts](#example-scripts)
-+ Gedcom files can be automatically saved to a folder on the webtrees server without logging into the user interface (webtrees front end)
++ Automatically save GEDCOM files to a folder on the webtrees server without logging into the user interface (webtrees front end)
-+ Gedcom file backups on the server can be scheduled by a Cron Job on the server, see attached example script
++ Schedule GEDCOM file backups on the server by using a Cron Job, see attached [example script](#example-scripts)
-+ Gedcom files can be downloaded/stored in the Gedcom 7 format (beta version)
++ Download/store GEDCOM files in the GEDCOM 7 format (beta version)

 ## IMPORTANT SECURITY NOTES
 **Module versions starting from v3.0.0 use an authorization key**, which is stored in the module preferences in webtrees.
 Access to the download is only allowed if the provided key in the URL is identical to a authorization key in the webtrees database (settings).